|2018||Closing Date for Submissions|

 - What are the best tools and techniques for optimizing all of my marketing?

-- How can web intelligence help me run my company?
+- How can digital intelligence help me run my company?

-- How can we confirm our most valuable customers?
+- How can we identify our most valuable customers?

-- How do I calculate the ROI of personalization?
+- How do we calculate the ROI of personalization?

-- How can I spend less, make more and increase customer satisfaction?
+- How can we spend less, make more and increase customer satisfaction?

-- How can I leverage big data to deliver insight and drive action?
+- How can we leverage big data to deliver insight and drive action?

-- How can I understand visitor behaviour across multiple devices?
+- How can we understand visitor behavior across multiple touchpoints?

-- How do I connect customer satisfaction data with customer behavior data?
+- How do we connect customer satisfaction data with customer behavior data?

-- How do I change a corporate culture to embrace marketing experimentation?
+- How do we change a corporate culture to embrace marketing experimentation?